How Does ZQuiet Work?

 If you are like most snorers, you know that there is a sound coming out of your mouth every night, but you don’t understand where it comes from.
 You may not even realize that snoring robs you of quality sleep and wreaks havoc on your long-term health.
 So, if ZQuiet works for you, it can essentially help improve your present and long-term health (as can other effective snoring mouthpieces).

-The Snoring Noise
+That Snoring Noise

 When you fall asleep the muscles throughout your body become very relaxed.
 This includes your tongue.
 As your tongue collapses back towards your throat the soft palate, uvula, and throat tissues are permitted to touch.
 When air is pushed through during normal breathing the tissues vibrate and cause the noise.

-How ZQuiet Works
+How the ZQuiet Works

 ZQuiet is designed with the lower jaw extended beyond the upper jaw.
 So, when it is in your mouth it doesn’t allow the tongue to collapse into the airway.
 When tissues can’t vibrate, no noise is created.